Measures N & G School Bond Projects

 2011-12 Measure N Funded Projects

-We have made tremendous progress on the modernization of the Cerritos School campus since our groundbreaking on October 20, 2011.
+We are grateful to the Savanna community for providing funding to complete modernization of the Cerritos School campus.
+Work officially began with a groundbreaking on October 20, 2011.

 Pictured at the Cerritos School Groundbreaking Ceremony are, from left, Director of Maintenance, Operations, and Transportation Mr. Jim Harris; Superintendent Dr. Sue Johnson, Board Members Mrs. Chris Brown, Mrs. Linda Weinstock, Mrs. Carol Sundman, Mr. Edward Erdtsieck and Cerritos School Principal Dr. Jerry Friedman.
 Construction began in August 2011 and is expected to be completed in June 2012.